Learning Outcomes

 SQE2 Syllabus

 For SQE2, you are required to understand the main principles and practical steps concerning disclosure and inspection within civil proceedings.
-These underpin many litigation scenarios and procedural tasks.
+These underpin many litigation scenarios and procedural tasks, with a focus on the following syllabus points:

 - The scope and requirements of standard disclosure under the Civil Procedure Rules (CPR).